Nursing Science

 This is a sample four year plan for the Nursing major.
 Please contact April Lane (alane@saintmarys.edu) for individual advising.

 Nursing majors can go abroad in the fall of sophomore year or any summer semester.
-Studying abroad in the fall requires taking two courses on campus at Saint Mary’s in the summer prior to departure (BIO 216 and BIO 224).
+Studying abroad in the fall requires taking two courses in the summer prior to departure (BIO 216 and BIO 224).
 If a student then takes at least 3 Sophia courses abroad she is on track with the four year plan.

 The nursing prerequisites in bold must be taken in this order.
 Criteria for acceptance into the nursing major at the end of the first semester sophomore year include a cumulative grade point average of 2.8 and a minimum 2.8 cumulative grade point average in the science prerequisites.